constantineg1/Zappa/README.md

         }],
-        "domain": "yourapp.yourdomain.com", // Required if you're using a domain "exclude": ["*.gz", "*.pem"], // A list of regex patterns to exclude from the archive "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route "keep_warm": true, // Create CloudWatch events to keep the server warm.
+        "domain": "yourapp.yourdomain.com", // Required if you're using a domain "exclude": ["*.gz", "*.pem"], // A list of regex patterns to exclude from the archive "exclude_conda_packages": ["boto3","botocore","pip","python","readline","sqlite","wheel"] // When using conda, a list of conda packages to remove before zipping.
+        "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route
+        "keep_warm": true, // Create CloudWatch events to keep the server warm.